128technology/docs/docs/config_multicast.md

                     exit
                 exit
 ```
-3. Routing protocol (igmp) that defines an interface and igmp version, as well as the IGMP Joined Group.
+3. Add the routing protocol (IGMP) that defines an interface and IGMP version, as well as the IGMP Joined Group.
 ```
 				    igmp

-                    interface  T280_DUT5 lan1
+                    interface  Boston lan1
-                        node       T280_DUT5
+                        node       Boston
                         interface  lan1

                         join       226.0.0.10